 “Then I will sprinkle clean water on you, and you shall be clean; I will cleanse you from all your filthiness and from all your idols.
 I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them” (Ezekiel 36:26-27).

 The final perfect healing and reconciliation will not be accomplished until after Jesus returns, and His kingdom has been restored.
-While we yet possess these bodies of flesh with all their cravings and weaknesses, we cannot experience the fullness of healing and oneness with God.
+While we yet possess these bodies of flesh with all their cravings and weaknesses, we cannot experience the final complete fullness of healing.
 It remains to be accomplished.
-When Jesus returns we will be “changed in a moment” and will receive new “spiritual bodies” (1Cor.
-15:52, 1Cor.
+When Yeshua returns we will be “changed in a moment” and will receive new “spiritual bodies” (1Cor.
+15:52-54, 1Cor.
 15:44).
-New wine may finally be poured into new “wineskins” (Luke 5:37-38).
+Then our “new wineskins” may finally be filled with “new wine” (Luke 5:37-38).

-Remember that every promise given to Israel also belongs to every person who comes to faith in Christ (Galatians 3:29, Ephesians 2:12-13).
-These are “grafted in” to Israel through Messiah.
-They are legally adopted by the Father.
-They become Israelites - by faith.
+Remember that the promise of the New Covenant, given to Israel, also belongs to every person who comes to faith through Yeshua, the Messiah of Israel (Galatians 3:29, Ephesians 2:12-13).
+We are “grafted in” to Israel through Messiah (Romans Chapter 11).
+We are legally adopted by the Father.
+We become Israelites - by faith.
 See our study “Who are Israel?”

-We only begin the process here.
-The damage of sin goes so deep, that it will take many years in a safe and loving environment of the “Father’s House,” before every trace of defensive and selfish thinking is erased.
+In this physical body we only begin the process.
+The damage of sin goes so deep, that it will take many years in the safe and loving environment of the “Father’s House,” before every trace of defensive and selfish thinking is erased.
 We are all suffering from post sin trauma.
 One does not recover from PSTD in a week!
 Once recovered, we will be ready to reign with Him.
-God has promised - and His word cannot fail (Galatians 5:5).
+God has promised.
+His word cannot fail (2Tim 2:12, Rev 20:6).

-16. Jesus the Son of God, became a human being.
-He came to recover the dominion of earth - the dominion which Adam lost through disobedience.
-In order to recover the dominion FOR mankind, Christ had to BECOME a man - a perfectly obedient man.
+18. Yeshua the Son of God, came to recover the dominion of earth - the dominion which Adam lost through disobedience.
+In order to recover the dominion for mankind, He had to become a man - a perfectly obedient man.
 He was incarnated in a body of mortal flesh.
 As a human being He obeyed God’s will, even through the agonizing death of the cross.
-He never rebelled against the will of His Father (Phil.
-2:8).
+He never rebelled against the will of His Father (Phil 2:8).
+See our study: “Dominion.”

-With dominion of this earth, Christ has won the right to judge His subjects.
+With the dominion, Christ has won the right to judge His subjects.
 “The Father has committed all judgment to the Son” (John 5:22).
 Christ will rule - therefore Christ will judge.
-Having shared our experience of weakness, of dependence, of submission, He is fit for this role.
+Having shared our experience of weakness, of dependence, and of submission, He is fit for this role.